zhufuyi/sponge_doc/en/learn-about-sponge.md

 #### 🔹Code Generation

-"Code Generation" is one of the three core features of sponge projects.
-It automatically organizes generated code according to specific rules and integrates it with template code (Web and Microservices code and Universal Basic Development Framework scripts) to build a complete project codebase.
-Think of template code as a fixed-structure building, and "Code Generation" is the process of adding bricks, tiles, and decoration to the building.
+`Code Generation` is one of the three core features of sponge projects.
+It automatically organizes generated code according to specific rules and integrates it with template code to build a complete project codebase.
+Think of template code as a fixed-structure building, and `Code Generation` is the process of adding bricks, tiles, and decoration to the building.

 sponge offers a rich set of code generation capabilities.
 You can generate code in two primary places when developing a project with sponge: the UI interface and the Makefile file within your created project code.

 In the sponge UI interface, you can create projects in five different ways:

 - `⓵Web service created based on sql`(gin)
-- `⓶Microservice created based on sql`(gRPC)
+- `⓶Microservice created based on sql`(grpc)
 - `⓷Web service created based on protobuf`(gin)
-- `⓸Microservice created based on protobuf`(gRPC)
+- `⓸Microservice created based on protobuf`(grpc)
-- `⓹RPC gateway service created based on protobuf`(gin, gRPC)
+- `⓹GRPC gateway service created based on protobuf`(gin, grpc)

 The sponge UI interface also supports generating various common code snippets, all of which can be seamlessly integrated into your project code.
 These include: